St. Paul weighs future of homeless drop-in center as neighbors, businesses complain

 At the height of the pandemic, there were about 380 homeless and unsheltered people in St. Paul, according to Deputy Mayor Jaime Tincher.
 Overnight shelters had to reduce capacity, and daytime hangout spaces such as libraries or cafes shuttered.

-But in a year where restaurants have faced unprecedented challenges, business owners see the day shelter as another blow.
+But in a year when restaurants have faced unprecedented challenges, business owners see the day shelter as another blow.

-Tom Reid's Hockey City Pub beefed up their security and added more cameras after a slew of incidents surrounding the bar, said General Manager Kathy Gosiger.
+Tom Reid's Hockey City Pub beefed up their security and added more cameras after a slew of incidents involving the bar, said general manager Kathy Gosiger.
 People have come into the bar kicking and screaming in the foyer.
 Others urinate and defecate right outside, and Gosiger once found a woman smoking methamphetamine in the bar's bathroom.

 "We had a man come in here threatening my younger manager.
 He had a knife.
 She asked him to leave and he went outside … screaming and yelling and waving his knife at all the people that were sitting along this window," Gosiger said.

-Jester Concepts restaurants group owner Brent Frederick and his staff noticed "dine and dashers" for the first time at Parlor St. Paul, who eat out on the patio or come into Parlor to order a drink and leave when the server turns away.
-Frederick said they didn't immediately suspect the homeless, until one of the managers chased after some of the deadbeat customers, who headed into Freedom House.
+For the first time, Jester Concepts restaurant group owner Brent Frederick and his staff noticed "dine and dashers" at Parlour St. Paul — customers who eat on the patio or come into the restaurant to order a drink and leave when the server turns away.
+Frederick said restaurant staff didn't immediately suspect the homeless population, until one of the managers chased after some deadbeat customers and they headed into Freedom House.

 "Our staff is not feeling comfortable going to their cars, they don't feel comfortable to take out the trash," Frederick said.

 There's been an increase in reported crime in the area, said St. Paul Police public information officer Steve Linders.
-There have been 19 serious crimes this year compared to 8 in the same period in 2020.
+This year, there have been 19 serious crimes, like murder, robbery, aggravated assault, burglary and vehicle theft, compared with 8 in the same period in 2020.

-Listening House Interim Director Molly Jalma, which operates Freedom House, said that she is sympathetic to the business owners' concerns.
-Much of their work focuses on treating homeless people, whom they call guests, with dignity and respect.
-In addition to helping with hygiene, Freedom House offers other services like mental health screenings and vaccination clinics, said Jalma.
-Those who are under the influence are given services as long as they are not a danger to themselves or others.
+Molly Jalma, interim director of Listening House, which operates Freedom House, said she is sympathetic to the business owners' concerns.
+Much of the organization's work focuses on treating homeless people, whom they call guests, with dignity and respect.
+In addition to helping with hygiene, Freedom House offers other services like mental health screenings and vaccination clinics, Jalma said.
+Those who are under the influence of substances are given services as long as they are not a danger to themselves or others.

 During the day Freedom House staff take walks around the building or block every half-hour to every hour, picking up trash or helping folks.